HTTP Request

 Asynchronous Polling

-When polling is enabled, the HTTP Request action will wait until the long-polling operation is completed before finishing the current action and resuming the workflow.
+If the endpoint supports the HTTP asynchronous request-reply pattern, polling can be enabled.
+When polling is enabled, the HTTP Request action waits for the long-running operation to complete before finishing the action and allowing the workflow to continue.

-If the endpoint does not support polling (i.e. it does not return 202 Accepted nor a proper Location header), the HTTP action will fail.
+If the endpoint does not support polling (for example, it does not return a 202 Accepted response or a valid Location header), the HTTP Request action fails.

 Verified Polling Compatibility